Stripe System Design Interview: What the Financial Bar Actually Tests

 The Core Topics That Come Up

 Idempotent payment processing.
 Design an API that processes charges exactly once even when clients retry after a timeout.
 The expected answer involves an idempotency key stored alongside request state and checked atomically before processing begins.
-Stripe's own API uses client-generated UUIDs retained for at least 24 hours.
+Stripe's own API uses client-generated UUIDs retained for at least 24 hours, and the server compares incoming parameters against the original request and errors if they disagree.
 Know it well enough to explain it in both directions: why you need it, and what breaks without it.
 Without it, a single network hiccup turns into two charges.
 That is not a bug.
 That is a lawsuit.

 Double-entry ledger.
 Every transaction touches two accounts: a debit and a credit.
 The ledger is immutable.
 You do not update past entries.
 You append correction entries.
 Strong answers separate the business intent layer (a Charge or Refund object) from the financial truth layer (immutable ledger entries).